Military: As part of society

 For much of military history, the armed forces were considered to be for use by the heads of their societies, until recently, the crowned heads of states.
 In a democracy or other political system run in the public interest, it is a public force.
 The relationship between the military and the society it serves is a complicated and ever-evolving one.
-Much depends on the nature of the society itself, and whether it sees the military as important, as for example in time of threat or war, or a burdensome expense typified by defence cuts in time of peace.
+Opinion polls show majorities support.
+Much depends on the nature of the society itself, and whether it sees the military as important, as for example in time of threat or war, or a expense typified by defence cuts in time of peace.
+Opinion polls show the median voter support for military roles varies by country, tactics and costs.
+Public support can include air defense, militarization of border security, and militarization of police.